File Formats & Printing Requirements Setup

 When you are ready to cut your print, use the crop marks as your guide.
 Place a long straight edge from one side of the print to the other, then cut with a sharp utility blade (use caution as to not cut yourself!) by sliding the blade the entire length of the print while pressing the straight edge firmly the entire time you are cutting.
 Leave the edge of the paper to ensure that all crop marks will be there for alignment.
 Repeat for all sides.
 For boxes, you can leave the extra to hold the print more securely.

 Spray the adhesive onto the back of the print following the directions for the adhesive.
 Then mount on the board, using 2 people if possible, aligning the all corners.
-Once the print is on the board, place a blank piece of paper over the board (to protect your print surface), then rub the print firmly with a designers squeegee (see picture to the right, click to see a larger image), or use a credit card.
+Once the print is on the board, place a blank piece of paper over the board (to protect your print surface), then rub the print firmly with a designers squeegee (see picture), or use a credit card.
 Place a heavy, flat item on the board to prevent warping from the glue.
 Allow the print to dry 1 day before folding a game board.
 For boxes, you may fold and wrap the print immediately.